Are you expecting twins and want to know everything you need to prepare for the babies? Check out this comprehensive list of twin registry must-haves!

-- 1 pair of nail clippers (best brand ever: Red Cross infant clippers.
-I thought I had lost these and got another brand and it just couldn’t compare.)
+- 1 pair of nail clippers: Best brand ever: Red Cross infant clippers.

 - Vitamin D drops for breastfed twins

+Not sure if you should get something or not?
 Buy as you go.
-Other than these items, you can decide down the line whether you need them or not.
+Decide down the line whether you truly need an item or not.
 Some twin moms can get by with one swing while others swear by two.
-While others needed gas drops from the start, you might find you don’t need them at all, or at least until much later.
+And while others needed gas drops from the start, you might find you don’t need them at all, or at least until much later.

 Don’t feel pressured to buy everything just now.
-Save your baby shower gift cards for after the twins’ arrival.
-In the trenches of those difficult days, you can better decide what to buy.
+Save your baby shower gift cards for after the twins’ arrival when, in the trenches of it all, you can better decide what you truly need.

-With your must-have list, you know what you need right away, how many you’ll need, and the items you can buy later.
+With your must-have list, now you know exactly what to get right away, how many you’ll need for twins, and the items you can buy later.

 Read more tips on preparing for your twins:

-Your turn: What are your baby must-haves?
+Your turn: What are your twin registry must-haves?
 What was on your twin baby registry?
 Let me know in the comments!

 Tired of waking up multiple times a night putting your twins to sleep?
 Do you wish they knew how to put themselves to sleep instead?
 Get exclusive tips and FREE chapters of my ebook, How to Sleep Train Twins: The Ultimate Guide!